Nissan Skyline

+As of 2024, the Skyline is the only remaining sedan in Nissan's Japanese lineup following the discontinuation of both the Fuga and Cima in 2022.

-First generation (Prince Skyline ALSI/BLSI/S21/R21/BLRA-3; 1957)
+First generation (Prince Skyline, 1957)

 ALSI-1 series

-The first Skyline was introduced on April 24, 1957, at the Takarazuka Theater, in Hibiya, Tokyo, for Fuji Precision Industries, marketed as a luxury car.
+The first Skyline was introduced on 24 April 1957, at the Takarazuka Theater, in Hibiya, Tokyo, for Fuji Precision Industries, marketed as a luxury car.
 It featured a 1.5 L (1,482 cc) GA-30 engine (also known as FG4A-30) producing 44 kW (60 hp) at 4,400 rpm, which was previously used in the prototype Subaru 1500, Subaru's first car.
 It used a de Dion tube rear suspension and was capable of 140 km/h.
 The car weighed around 1,300 kg.
 Skylines were produced as four-door sedans and five-door station wagons.
 Two models were available: the ALSIS-1 standard and the ALSID-1 Deluxe.
 The ALSI-1's appearance seems to be influenced by 1950s American cars (the front end was similar to the 1957 Chevrolet); the car featured rear tail fins, chrome molding and two-tone paint.

+The ALSI-1 generation was sold in the United States, but did not sell well, and remain extremely rare.
+In 2020, a 1960 left-hand-drive model reappeared in an Idaho junkyard.